OctopusDeploy/blog/blog/2022-04/dora-metrics/index.md

 ---
-title: DORA Metrics - The predictive link between DevOps Practice and Business Outcomes
+title: DORA metrics - The predictive link between DevOps practice and business outcomes
 description: What are the DORA metrics?
 Why do they matter?
-How can folks use them to drive improvement?
+How can you use them to drive improvement?
 author: alex.yates@dlmconsultants.com
 visibility: private
-published: 3022-01-01-1400
+published: 2022-04-06-1400
 metaImage: blogimage-dorametrics-2022.png
 bannerImage: blogimage-dorametrics-2022.png
 bannerImageAlt: A slightly transparent screen with someone analyzing data behind it, with different metrics floating around the person.